Add a User Cloud Access Role

 - Long Term Access Key provides the user the ability to generate long-term access keys that may or may not expire depending on the settings defined at a global level.
 No matter the settings at the global level, if the user is disabled, the LTAKs will be disabled as well.
 This option applies to AWS accounts only.

-- Select the users and groups that will have access to use this role.
+- Select the users and groups to have access to use this role.

 - (Optional) Check the Also apply to all future accounts to automatically apply this cloud access role to accounts that are added to this project in the future.